 Trade accounts receivable are recognised at their nominal value.
 Provision is made for the credit risk using any specific valuation allowances and the general valuation allowances permitted under tax law.

-Non-current assets are measured individually at cost less valuation allowances.
+Current financial assets are measured at market price and non-current financial assets are measured individually at cost less valuation allowances.
 Borrowings are measured individually at their nominal value less valuation allowances.
 Impairment testing is performed as of the balance sheet date in each case.

 Investments in other companies